 The subject of socialisation must be the single most important area for you to consider given that in my day-to-day dog behaviour consultations we can usually look back and see weaknesses in the socialisation period.
-Young dogs that lack adequate levels of control and engage in unwanted behaviours with other dogs and people can lead to experiences that can negatively affect them for long periods and may require lots of time and effort, not to mention cost to overcome them successfully.
+Young dogs that lack adequate levels of control and engage in unwanted behaviours with other dogs and people can lead to experiences that can negatively affect them for long periods and may require lots of time and effort, not to mention the cost to overcome them successfully.

-Many people underestimate the pro-active effort that is required to avoid issues towards other dogs, people, and certain locations and experiences.
+Many people underestimate the pro-active effort that is required to avoid issues with other dogs, people, and certain locations and experiences.
 Working through this together to establish a sensible plan of action is an investment that will literally last for life.

 Toilet training your puppy

 Many new owners of puppies believe that if you leave the back door open, a puppy will automatically go to a corner of the garden and do all of his toileting there and not do his business in the home.
 Whilst puppies do like to toilet in quiet areas, that could quite easily be behind the sofa unless you positively show and reinforce with your puppy where and when you would like it to toilet.
 Getting it right from the outset and avoiding common problems with toilet training is a far less stressful experience than spending time on teaching your dog all over again from scratch.

 Introducing your puppy to a safe and secure dog crate from the outset can offer a multitude of benefits such as the fast-tracking of toilet training at night, offer a fixed location to place your dog for short periods in the day as you carry out chores and provide a location that the dog can retire to when it all gets too much.
 Dogs are by nature denning animals and provided that the crate is introduced early enough and in a positive manner, there is no reason why your puppy would not want to enter and stay there for sensible periods of time in the day and sleep there at night until you feel he is ready to graduate to a regular bed in a location of your choosing.